libktx/ktx/ashley/README.md

 - `mapperFor` factory method allows creating `ComponentMapper` instances.
 - `Mapper` abstract class can be extended by `companion object`s of `Component` to obtain `ComponentMapper` instances.

-> Note that `Mapper` relies on reflection API unsupported by LibGDX `ClassReflection`.
+> Note that `Mapper` relies on reflection API unsupported by libGDX `ClassReflection`.
 While it should be safe to use
 > on the officially supported platforms, it might not work correctly with the third-party backends.

 ### Usage examples